SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 If that doesn't capture the ethos of Silicon Valley, I don't know what does.

-This is a criteria that my intution would award 4.5 stars to, but that even investors themselves would warn against overvaluing.
+This is a criteria that my intuition would award 4.5 stars to, but that even investors themselves would warn against overvaluing.
 So I compromised, and gave it 4 stars.

 Silicon Valley has a hierarchy in its investors.
-The top-tier is generally agreed to consist of: Sequoia, Kleiner Perkins Caufield Byers (KPCB), Greylock, Benchmark, Accel, and Andreessen Horowitz.[^7] These are the venture capital firms that, in general, attract the best founders, win the best deals, and show (on average) the highest returns.
+The top-tier is generally agreed to consist of: Sequoia, Kleiner Perkins Caufield Byers (KPCB), Greylock, Benchmark, Accel, and Andreessen Horowitz.[^7] These are the venture capital firms that, in general, attract the best founders, win the best deals, and show, on average, the highest returns.

+...

 <!-- Even the best firms, however, often miss great deals... -->